nmhouston/Rhymefindr/README.md

 This repo contains three files:

-(1) The get_rhymes R script extracts the endwords from plain text files of poems.
+(1) The get_endwords R script extracts the endwords from plain text files of poems.
 The script outputs a csv with the following information for each poem:
 * the textid (filename)
 * the number of lines in the poem
 * the number of stanzas in the poem